Multiverse (Marvel Cinematic Universe): Agents of S.H.I.E.L.D. season 7 (2020)

-The seventh season of Agents of S.H.I.E.L.D.
-(2020) follows a team of S.H.I.E.L.D. agents as they pursue the Chronicoms across time through "tides".
-The season focuses on the consequences of time travel and the resultant branching timelines, which partially contradicts the rules established by Endgame.
-By the end of the season, a new timeline is created as a result of the S.H.I.E.L.D. team altering events in the past.
-The series finale, "What We're Fighting For", confirms that the events of the season had been taking place in a branched timeline, with Leo Fitz leading the team back to the MCU's main timeline through the Quantum Realm.
+In the seventh season of Agents of S.H.I.E.L.D.
+(2020), the S.H.I.E.L.D. team pursues the Chronicoms across time through "tides".
+The early episodes of the season appeared to contradict the time-travel rules established by Endgame, though it is later revealed that a new timeline was created as a result of the S.H.I.E.L.D. team altering events in the past, in line with Endgame's depiction of time-travel.
+The series finale, "What We're Fighting For", confirms that the events of the season had been taking place in a branched timeline, with Leo Fitz leading the team back to the series' main timeline through the Quantum Realm.

+The Multiverse Saga

 Loki season 1 (2021)

 The concept of the multiverse is explored in depth for the first time in the first season of Loki, which kicks off a multiverse-centric story arc in the MCU.
 The version of Loki who had escaped from 2012 New York during the events of Endgame is captured by the Time Variance Authority (TVA), an otherworldly organization which monitors the multiverse.
 The series designates the main reality depicted in the MCU as the Sacred Timeline, with the TVA striving to maintain this flow of time in all universes by "pruning" alternate timelines that have significantly deviated from the Sacred Timeline, using reset charges.
-Loki, who is labeled a "time variant" by the TVA, is recruited by Mobius M. Mobius to hunt down Sylvie, another alternate version of himself who has been ambushing TVA Minutemen in alternate timelines.
+Loki, who is labeled a "variant" by the TVA, is recruited by Mobius M. Mobius to hunt down Sylvie, another alternate version of himself who has been ambushing TVA Minutemen in alternate timelines.
 After a skirmish at a 2050 Roxxon supermarket, the duo are forced to work together to escape 2077 Lamentis-1, a moon destined to be destroyed in an alternate timeline.

-Additional variants of Loki are introduced in the Void, a barren dimension where individuals and objects are sent to after being pruned by the TVA.
-These include the elderly Classic Loki, the adolescent Kid Loki, the hammer-wielding Boastful Loki, and the repitilian Alligator Loki.
+Additional variants of Loki are introduced in the Void, a barren dimension at the end of time where individuals and objects are sent to after being pruned by the TVA.
+These include the elderly Classic Loki, the adolescent Kid Loki, the hammer-wielding Boastful Loki, and the reptilian Alligator Loki.
 In the season finale, "For All Time.
 Always.", Loki and Sylvie meet He Who Remains, a mysterious figure from the 31st century who ended a multiversal war between variants of himself before establishing the TVA.
-He is murdered by Sylvie, allowing universes to diverge from the Sacred Timeline and in turn leading to the unraveling of the multiverse.
-In the episode's final moments, Loki is transported to an alternate TVA, where he meets an oblivious Mobius and sees a statue of Kang the Conqueror, a malevolent variant of He Who Remains.
+He is murdered by Sylvie, allowing universes to diverge from the Sacred Timeline and in turn leading to the recreation of the multiverse.
+In the episode's final moments, Loki is transported to the TVA's past, where he meets an oblivious Mobius and sees a statue of He Who Remains.
 This episode sets up the events of Multiverse of Madness, No Way Home, and Quantumania.